SvuAcadamics/student-help/README.md

    - List of semesters or dropdown menu for semester selection
    - Cards for each subject with links to respective resources

-7. **Contact Page:**
+8. **About Us Page:**
+   - Information about the website, purpose, and team (if applicable)
    - Contact information
    - Feedback form or email link for users to get in touch

-8. **About Us Page:**
-   - Information about the website, purpose, and team (if applicable)

 ## UI/UX Considerations
 - Clean and user-friendly design